JM24/CSCI19_blog/Lab 5/lab5.md

 <img src="lab5_5.8.jpeg" width="800">

-I learned about digital signatures and certificates and why there are useful.
+I learned about digital signatures and certificates and why they are useful.

 ##### Task 9:

 <img src="lab5_5.9.jpeg" width="800">

+I learned about SSH authentication and using private keys.

 ##### Task 10:

 <img src="lab5_5.10.jpeg" width="800">

+I learned about how the Diffie Hellman Key Exchange works.

 ##### Task 11:

 <img src="lab5_5.11.jpeg" width="800">

+I read about different encryptions such as: PGP, GPG, and AES.

 ##### Task 12:

 <img src="lab5_5.12.jpeg" width="800">

+The conclusion explained what the future could look like with quantum computers posing a problem for many different types of encryption.